 Not having surgery frequently leads to substantial loss of strength.
 Elbow flexion is somewhat impacted, but supination can be extremely impacted.
 A distal biceps rupture that's not repaired decreases supination strength.

-If your physician decides to perform elbow surgery, they'll perform thesurgery as an outpatient surgery under general or regional anesthesia.
+If your physician decides to perform elbow surgery, they'll perform the distal biceps tendon tear surgery as an outpatient surgery under general or regional anesthesia.
 Your surgery will likely take a couple of hours.
 After your procedure, the doctor will place your arm in a splint for a few days to allow your wound to heal and immobilize your elbow.
 You'll perform gentle hand, wrist, and shoulder exercises during this time.